mrengy/vanguard-history/README.md

 In command line tool, run "sass --watch ." which will check for any .scss files in the current directory and compile them into proper .css files.
 More in [SASS basics](https://sass-lang.com/guide#topic-1).

 ## installing plugins
 Trying a new plugin?
 We want to ensure that team members are using the same plugins and that the live site gets the plugins you are using locally.
 So instead of installing plugins from WordPress Admin or adding the plugin files manually, add a line for the plugin to composer.json.
-Then <a href="composer-update">run "composer update" to install it.</a> (Note, this will update all plugins and potentially WordPress Core as well).
+Then <a href="#composer-update">run "composer update" to install it.</a> (Note, this will update all plugins and potentially WordPress Core as well).
 If you don't need the plugin anymore, remove the line from composer.json and run "composer update" again.

 ## To get updates from other team members

 Do this when you are coming back to work on the code after any time away.
 [Run "git pull"](https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html#download-the-latest-changes-in-the-project) to update with the latest code from Github. `name of branch` is `vanguard-history`.

-<a href="composer-update">Run "composer update"</a> to update WordPress Core and your plugins to match what is specified in composer.json.
+<a href="#composer-update">Run "composer update"</a> to update WordPress Core and your plugins to match what is specified in composer.json.
 This will update plugins that have new versions available, delete plugins removed from composer.json, and install plugins added to composer.json.

 ## branching